On Iwasawa invariants of modular forms with reducible and non-$p$-distinguished residual Galois representations: Algebraic Iwasawa invariants

 \section{Algebraic Iwasawa invariants}

-Let the notation and the assumption be as in Section~\ref{sec:sel_gp}.
-Throughout this section, $g$ denotes ordinary cusp form passing through by a cuspidal family corresponding to a minimal prime of $\gh_{\theta,\gm}$.
-Recall that Iwasawa modules $X_{Np^{\infty}}$ and $\mathfrak{X}_{Np^{\infty}}$ was defined in Section~\ref{sec:local_cup_prod}.
+Throughout this section, $g$ denotes ordinary cusp form of weight $k \geq 2$ passing through by a cuspidal family corresponding to a minimal prime of $\gh_{\theta,\gm}$.
+Recall that we denote by $f$ the $p$-stabilization of $E_1(\chi,\mathbbm{1})$ and that the Iwasawa modules $X_{Np^{\infty}}$ and $\mathfrak{X}_{Np^{\infty}}$ was defined in Section~\ref{sec:local_cup_prod}.
 This section is devoted to computing the (residual) Selmer groups that completes the proof of the algebraic counter parts of Theorems~\ref{12} and \ref{inv_higher_wt}.
-Also, recall that we denote by $f$ the $p$-stabilization of $E_1(\chi,\mathbbm{1})$.